 How did you become the Plot Whisperer?

 The light bulb moment when plot became clear to me took about ten years to snap on.
 First came trial and error with my own writing, attending writing workshops and classes, and reading every book on writing I could get my hands on.
 But… the actual moment arrived when I volunteered at a writing workshop for children.
 Thanks to my background as a special education therapist, I completed a task analysis of the skills required of the students and developed a simple handout to support the children’s writing experience.
+One of the first questions I asked the children to answer was who is the main character?
+(Character emotional development, inner plot)

 The second question asked what does the main character want?
 (Dramatic action, external plot)